Clothing should never be cheap.

 As a consumer, getting creative vs. buying cheap means shopping our closets, shopping secondhand, utilizing payment plans, finding rental & recycling programs, attending clothing swaps, borrowing, taking advantage of consignment programs, upcycling events, and more.

-We know life is full and busy and messy and expensive, and there is no way we can *completely* avoid mega retailers due to price, accessibility, or specific need, and that is *100%* okay.
+We know life is full and busy and messy and expensive.
+We cannot *altogether* avoid mega-retailers due to price, accessibility, or specific need, which is *100%* okay.

-However, as trite and cliche as it sounds, the simple act of consciously slowing down & being more mindful with our consumption when we can does actually make a difference.
-Consumer purchasing power, or a lack thereof, is stronger than ever before and *is* changing the way businesses operate.
+However, as trite and cliche as it sounds, the simple act of consciously slowing down & being more mindful of our consumption when we can makes a difference.
+Consumer purchasing power, or a lack thereof, is stronger than ever and *is* changing how businesses operate.

 You're doing great.

 We want to be clear that this piece is only for those with the privilege to choose where, how, and when they shop.